-- (3) Qualifications, Experience, and Capabilities of the Proposed Project Team (30%) This criterion involves consideration of the following: - The PI and Project Team have the skill and expertise needed to successfully execute the project plan, evidenced by prior experience that demonstrates an ability to perform R&D of similar risk and complexity; and - Access to the equipment and facilities necessary to accomplish the proposed R&D effort and/or a clear plan to obtain access to necessary equipment and facilities.
-This includes applicants' access to quantum hardware and whether the resources appear adequate for the planned work. - (4) Soundness of Management Plan (10%) This criterion involves consideration of the following: - Plausibility of plan to manage people and resources; - Allocation of appropriate levels of effort and resources to proposed tasks; - Reasonableness of the proposed project schedule, including major milestones; and - Reasonableness of the proposed budget to accomplish the proposed project.
+- (3) Qualifications, Experience, and Capabilities of the Proposed Project Team (30%) This criterion involves consideration of the following: - The PI and Project Team have the skill and expertise needed to successfully execute the project plan, evidenced by prior experience that demonstrates an ability to perform R&D of similar risk and complexity; and - Access to the equipment and facilities necessary to accomplish the proposed R&D effort and/or a clear plan to obtain access to necessary equipment and facilities. - (4) Soundness of Management Plan (10%) This criterion involves consideration of the following: - Plausibility of plan to manage people and resources; - Allocation of appropriate levels of effort and resources to proposed tasks; - Reasonableness of the proposed project schedule, including major milestones; and - Reasonableness of the proposed budget to accomplish the proposed project.